The Story of Mamerto Morales and Agtawagon Hill

 What We Learn from One Family's Story

-Today, when you see that 1939 graduation photograph, you're looking at a man who believed in education, in family, in building a future.
-You're seeing a father who, when the moment came, chose to carry rice up a mountain rather than abandon his children to hunger.
+Today, when you see that graduation portrait, you are looking at a man who believed in education, in family, in building a future.
+You are seeing a father who, when the moment came, chose to carry rice up a mountain rather than abandon his children to hunger.

 Previous